maks-it/maks-it.github.io/articles/Linux/RHEL-Centos-Fedora/RHEL-Centos-Fedora-Setup-DHCP-Server.md

 # configuration of DNS update
 update-static-leases on;

+# When off this will allow the DNS to heal from database inconsistencies more easily, but the cost is that the DHCP server must do many more DNS updates.
+update-optimization off;

 # https://lists.isc.org/pipermail/dhcp-users/2012-March/015039.html
 # it sends an option to the client to tell it that the server
 # will do the DNS updates, rather than the client.